docknetwork/planning/rfc/0005-claim-deduction.md

 The terms "derivation", "proof" and "argument" refer to [formal proofs](https://en.wikipedia.org/wiki/Formal_proof).
 "Derivation" will be used when possible.

-A composite claim, thoerem, or conclusion is the logical result of a derivation.
+A composite claim, theorem, or conclusion is the logical result of a derivation.
 "Theorem" will be used when possible.

-Each valid derivation proves a logical if-then (implication) relationship between a set of premises and a thoerem.
+Each valid derivation proves a logical if-then (implication) relationship between a set of premises and a theorem.
 The derivations proposed in this RFC split premises into two types: claims (represented as RDF tuples) and "rules".
 The data model for representing "rules" is undecided.

-A derivation is "valid" if it is impossible for its premises to be true while its thoerem is false.
+A derivation is "valid" if it is impossible for its premises to be true while its theorem is false.
 An derivation is "sound" if it is valid and the premises are true. https://en.wikipedia.org/wiki/Deductive_reasoning#Validity_and_soundness

 "Deductive reasoning" or "theorem proving" is the process of finding a derivation that proves a given theorem.